futtta/wp-youtube-lyte/readme.txt

 == Changelog ==

+= 1.7.31 =
+* improve accessiblity of the "play" button
+* fixes for 2 PHP notices that were sometimes logged
+* improve Gutenberg block parsing
+* add Curl timeout to lyteCache.php

 = 1.7.30 =
 * avoid error logging when both description and title are not set
 * improve shortcode output sanitization to prevent possible Authenticated Stored Cross-Site Scripting as reported by Muhammad Yudha